vibhav950/Xrand/README.md

 ## How to Use

-Clone the repo to your local machine and simply run `make` to check for compilation dependancies.
+Clone the repo to your local machine and simply run `make` to check for compilation dependencies.

 ## How to Contribute